71emj/compare/README.md

 const compare = new Compare(rules);
 const win = "window";

-// when passing simple expression CaseCompare will interpreted as literal string and escape it with quotes
+// when passing simple expression Compare will interpreted as literal string and escape it with quotes
 // making it safe to evaluate the expressions like this. compare({ win })
   .toCase("window", "correct")